franciskershaw/festiviews/README.md

 7. At this stage you should be able to launch the preview by running 'python3 app.py' in the terminal.

+*Note - make sure to include your env.py file in the .gitignore file so that no sensitive information is pushed to GitHub.

 ## Credits

 ### Media

-* The background image found on the homepage, registration and login pages was taken by [Thibault Trillet](https://www.pexels.com/@thibault-trillet-44912) and found on [Pexels](https://www.pexels.com/)
+* The background image present on the homepage, registration and login pages was taken by [Thibault Trillet](https://www.pexels.com/@thibault-trillet-44912) and found on [Pexels](https://www.pexels.com/)

-* The background image found on the browse page was taken by [Nqobile Vundla](https://unsplash.com/@nqoe) and found on [Unsplash](https://unsplash.com/)
+* The background image present on the browse page was taken by [Nqobile Vundla](https://unsplash.com/@nqoe) and found on [Unsplash](https://unsplash.com/)

-* The background image found on the favourites and FAQ pages was taken by [Tony Pham](https://unsplash.com/s/photos/tonyphamvn) and found on [Unsplash](https://unsplash.com/)
+* The background image present on the favourites and FAQ pages was taken by [Tony Pham](https://unsplash.com/s/photos/tonyphamvn) and found on [Unsplash](https://unsplash.com/)

-* All festival hub hero images are via direct link from google images.
+* All festival hub hero images are via direct URL link from Google Images.

 ### Acknowledgements